How To Stir-Fry Beef Tender

-- Thin slice the beef against the grain.
+- Thin slice the beef against the grain at 45 degree angle.
 Each slice should be a little thicker than ⅛ inch but thinner than ¼ inch in thickness.

 - Add I Heart Umami beef stir-fry marinade from coconut aminos to baking soda.
 Baking soda will tenderize the meat.
 Arrowroot will help create a golden brown sear.
 Gently mix well and set aside in the fridge for 10-15 minutes or up to 24 hours.

 - Preheat a 10-12 inch stainless steel skillet over medium heat.
 Test the temperature of the skillet with ½ tsp water.
 When the skillet is at the perfect temperature, one or two beads will form immediately and the pan is ready.
 OR Carefully place your hand 2.5-3 inches away from the skillet surface to test the temperature.
 When it feels too hot to place your hand nearby, the skillet is ready.
 If your skillet is overheated (i.e. smoking), simply set it aside for a few minutes to cool down a bit.

 - Add oil.
 Pan fry the beef in one even layer without disturbing for about 2 minutes or until the beef is in golden brown color.
 Some beef slices might overlap with one another and that’s totally okay.